TheTeaCup/status-page/README.md

-# This project is on hold for now
+# Checkout the v1 branch for more updates

 # Tea Cup's Status Page